M.S. in Sociology

 - a sophisticated understanding of sociological concepts and theories,

 - facility in the use of sociological research methods and,

 - the ability to apply sociological methods and theory to their current or desired areas of professional interest.

 All students must complete a minimum of 36 semester hours, as approved, with an overall GPA of 3.0 or above.

 Pathways to Degree

-During the second year of the program, students who choose to complete a thesis will develop and publicly defend their M.S. thesis under the guidance of a thesis committee including three faculty members: (1) the thesis advisor, who must be a member of the Sociology Department, and (2) two committee members, one of whom must be from outside the department.
-For more information on the curriculum for the Thesis Option in the Master of Science in Sociology, please visit the VCU Graduate Bulletin.
+During the second year of the program, students who choose to complete a thesis will develop and publicly defend their M.S. thesis under the guidance of a thesis committee including three faculty members: (1) the thesis adviser, who must be a member of the Sociology Department, and (2) two committee members, one of whom must be from outside the department.

 The internship is intended as a professional experience in a field of interest to the student.
 For most students, it will be a first professional experience.
 A student currently employed in an appropriate organization may propose to intern in that position, provided the appropriate opportunities are available for integrating sociological theories and/or methodologies with ongoing professional activities.